palaidn/palaidn_subnet/README.md

 # Palaidn - Decentralized Fraud Detection on Bittensor

-**Harnessing the power of decentralization for fraud detection.
-Learn how Palaidn leverages the Bittensor Network to offer robust fraud detection through a unique incentive mechanism for miners and validators.**
+**Harnessing the power of decentralization for fraud detection and compliance system.
+Learn how Palaidn leverages the Bittensor Network to offer robust fraud detection for the blockchain community.**

 ![Palaidn](docs/palaidn.png)